 Bearish divergences do not work well in strong uptrends.
 Even though momentum seems to be waning because the indicator is producing lower highs, momentum still has a bullish bias as long as the indicator is above its centerline.
 Upward momentum may be less positive, but it is still positive as long as the cup is half full.
 The rise is just not as fast as before.
 The opposite is true for bullish divergences.
 These do not work well in strong downtrends.
 Even though the indicator shows less downside momentum with higher lows, downward momentum is still stronger than upward momentum as long as the indicator remains below its centerline.

-When bullish and bearish divergences work, they do work great.
+When bullish and bearish divergences work, they really work.
 The trick is separating the bad signals from the good signals.
-The chart below shows Ebay (EBAY) with a successful bullish divergence.
+The chart below shows eBay (EBAY) with a successful bullish divergence.
 The stock moved to a lower low in early July, but TRIX held well above its prior low and formed a bullish divergence.
 The first potential confirmation came when TRIX moved above its signal line.
 However, there were no confirmations on the chart at the time.
 These came a little later.
 The green arrows show EBAY breaking chart resistance with good volume and TRIX moving into positive territory.
 Even though confirmation occurred well off the low, there were enough signs of strength to validate the breakout.

 TRIX is an indicator that combines trend with momentum.
 The triple smoothed moving average covers the trend, while the 1-period percentage change measures momentum.
 In this regard, TRIX is similar to MACD and PPO.
 The standard setting for TRIX is 15 for the triple smoothed EMA and 9 for the signal line.
 Chartists looking for more sensitivity should try a shorter timeframe (5 versus 15).
 This will make the indicator more volatile and better suited for centerline crossovers.
 Chartists looking for less sensitivity should try a longer timeframe (45 versus 15).
 This will smooth the indicator and make it better suited for signal line crossovers.
 As with all indicators, TRIX should be used in conjunction with other aspects of technical analysis, such as chart patterns.

 TRIX can be set as an indicator above, below or behind a security's price plot.
 It is easy to compare indicator/price movements when the indicator is placed behind the price plot.
-Once the indicator is chosen from the drop down list, the default parameter setting appears (15,9).
+Once the indicator is chosen from the dropdown list, the default parameter setting appears (15,9).
 These parameters can be adjusted to increase or decrease sensitivity.
 The signal line default is 9, which can also be adjusted.
 Click here for a live example of TRIX.